-2. The acceleration of the particle is increasing.
+2. The particle’s acceleration is increasing.

 Hint: \(v=\frac{dr}{dt}\)